The Fudaiji Temple Honkyoku of the Seien Ryu 普大寺 西園流

 The evolution of Fudaiji Seien Ryu Honkyoku into Myoan Taizan Ha 明暗 対山派

 Born in Nagoya, Suzuki Kodo (1856 – 11/22/1914), later known as Higuchi Taizan 樋口 対山, first studied shakuhachi under Kanetomo Seien and became one of his top 3 students.
 His artist name was originally Kodo, however, later he took his wife’s family’s name Higuchi and changed his artist name to Taizan.
-He was a skilled Sankyoku and Honkyoku player, in addition to Gagaku, and moved to Kyoto to make a name for himself as a teacher and performer.
+He was a skilled Sankyoku and Honkyoku player in addition to Gagaku.
+He moved to Kyoto to make a name for himself as a teacher and performer.

-Through the years, Higuchi Taizan maintained his connections with the rest of his Fudaiji shakuhachi brothers, visiting his home in Nagoya and writing them letters often.
+Through the years, Higuchi Taizan maintained his connections with the rest of his Seien Ryu shakuhachi brothers back in Nagoya; writing them letters often and visiting from time to time.
 Myoan Taizan Ha has endured to this day as an active group and Myoanji temple in Kyoto is visited often by shakuhachi players from around the world.
+As of recently the style has been rebranded as Fuke Myoan.

 Fudaiji Seien Ryu Lineage chart